Oatley railway station

-Oatley railway station is a heritage-listed railway station located on the Illawarra line, in the Sydney suburb of Oatley in the Georges River Council local government area of New South Wales, Australia.
-The station is served by Sydney Trains T4 line services.
+Oatley railway station is a heritage-listed suburban railway station located on the South Coast line, serving the Sydney suburb of Oatley.
+The station is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services.
 It was designed and built by the NSW Government Railway and from 1905 to 1992.
 It is also known as the Oatley Railway Station group.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 Oatley is notable as the end point of the first section of track to be electrified for regular passenger services, with services from Central commencing on 1 March 1926.
 Historically, some services used to terminate at Oatley before returning north; this is no longer the case but the points remain in place.

 In January 2017 an upgrade to the station was opened, including a new overhead footbridge with lifts.